 - Illegitimate and/or legitimate children

 - Siblings or any of their descendants

 A court may appoint a plaintiff to represent a person lawfully deemed incapable to pursue a claim if none of the above relations of the deceased are eligible or wish to bring forth a claim.

 What If My Loved One Died After the Accident?

-Wrongful death claims also apply to individuals who died from injuries sustained during a preventable accident, meaning a wrongful death does not necessarily have to happen at the time of the accident.
-If a person was severely burned in a structure fire, then later died because those burns were aggravated or progressed into an untreatable condition, wrongful death law still applies.
+Wrongful death does not only apply to victims who pass away during the accident but also includes individuals who later succumb to their fatal injuries.
+For example, if a person was severely burned in a structure fire, then later died because those burns were aggravated or progressed into an untreatable condition, wrongful death law still applies.

 Damages for Wrongful Death Claims